 How to Apply

-To apply, please visit the PCC Admissions website.
+For further information, please visit the PCC Admissions website.

 We strongly advise that prior to submitting an admissions appeal you read the school’s oversubscription criteria.
 The Local Authority manage our appeals and will prepare guidance for parents and relevant children about how the appeals process will work and a named contact who can answer any inquiries parents may have about the process.